 Hogan say this multidimensional approach to assessment paints a comprehensive picture of each person – his or her work habits, ideal job type, leadership potential, and probable derailers – far beyond the information available in a traditional process.

-A Twitter discussion about high potential employees highlights several key traits that business leaders feel set them apart.
+There are several key traits that business leaders feel set high potential employees apart.
 These range from resilience and being goal-oriented, to a passionate and collaborative approach.
 Enthusiastic, eager to learn and grow, were other traits business leaders felt were universal among high potential employees, along with growth orientation and a mindset of success.

 However, these comments are perceptions rather than proven evidence.
-In a study by Harvard Business Review (HBR), the experts identified three general markers of high potential: ability, social skills and drive.
+In a study by Harvard Business Review, the experts identified three general markers of high potential: ability, social skills and drive.

 Although many organizations do invest in the identification of high potentials, there is then less attention paid to the development of high potential individuals.
 According to Hogan, some surveys show as many as 95% of organizations fail to follow-through on high potential development plans.